LeenMusaadd/TaskWise/README.md

 3. Choose one of the following options to run the app:
    - **On a physical device**: Download the Expo Go app on your phone, scan the QR code generated in the terminal, and the app will launch on your device.
    - **Using Android Studio**: In the terminal, press the `A` key to launch the app on the Android emulator.
 Ensure you have Android Studio installed with a configured virtual device.

+##External Information
+- Password should be at least 6 characters.

 ## Future Work